surniaulula/wpsso/readme.txt

 = 3.38.3-1 =

 (2017/01/08) Added both parent and child theme header template files to the head HTML element attributes check.
 Refactored the SucomUtil is_https() and get_prot() methods.
-Added the "WPSSO User Locale (WPSSO UL)" plugin to the list of available WPSSO extensions.
+Added the "WPSSO User Locale Selector (WPSSO UL)" plugin to the list of available WPSSO extensions.

 = 3.38.2-1 =